oneconcern/datamon/dockerfiles/README.md

 ## CI builder image

-Our CI is largely using a pre-baked docker executor based on circle convenience image `cimg/go`.
+Our CI is largely using a pre-baked docker executor based on a base debian golang image `golang:1.16`.
 This is updated at every PR run.
 CI always runs on the latest image (when PRs are more frequent, consider moving this back to a weekly CI cronjob).

-Notice that at the moment `cimgo/go` doesn't have a `latest` tag, so we are left with specifying the go version explicitly (now `1.14`).
+Notice: circleci convenience images have not proved to be much more efficient or downloaded significantly faster.
+These are mostly a pain: moving forward, use standard golang images.

 [Dockerfile](./builder.Dockerfile)